VPS Performance: Diagnosing Slow Servers

 fastcgi_cache_key "$scheme$request_method$host$request_uri";

-Static content that does not change between requests is best cached at the Nginx level using fastcgi_cache or a reverse proxy like Varnish.
-Dynamic content with shared data, such as a WordPress site with a header that shows the same navigation to all visitors, benefits from object caching that stores database query results rather than the full page.
+Static content that does not change between requests is best cached at the Nginx level using fastcgi_cache or a reverse proxy.
+Dynamic content with shared data, such as a website with a navigation header that appears the same for all visitors, benefits from object caching that stores database query results rather than the full page.

 When the VPS Is Genuinely Underpowered

 After applying all the optimisation steps above, if the server is still slow under normal traffic levels, the VPS may simply not have enough resources for your workload.
-A VPS with 1 vCPU and 1 GB of RAM running a database-heavy PHP application will always struggle under any meaningful load.
+A VPS with one vCPU and one gigabyte of RAM running a database-heavy PHP application will struggle under any meaningful load, regardless of how well it is tuned.

 Profile the actual resource usage under realistic load to confirm this.
 Use a load testing tool to simulate traffic and monitor which resource becomes saturated first.